aaas24/code_library/ted_talks/2022-03-21-Scraping-&-Analyzing-TED-Talks.md

 ```
 </span>

-- Visualizing the columns on these two principal components
+- Visualizing the columns in the first two principal components

 <span style="font-size:11px">